a woman holding pages of cro testing results

 How: Based on the complexity of your product ecosystem and the number of downstream variables you’re analyzing, you may determine that a simple conversion rate is enough to call a winner.
 For organizations with many variables contributing to the bottom line (e.g., cancellation rates, return rates), post-test analysis could take months.
 Long post-test analysis cycles may become a limiting factor in your testing velocity and win rate.

-Quality vs. quantity of CRO testing
+Quality vs. quantity of testing

 Should you run smaller and more frequent tests?
 Or should you focus on bigger and fewer tests?